aws-samples/amazon-aurora-labs-for-mysql/docs/ML/Comprehend/index.md

 ## 7. Connect to the Aurora cluster and execute SQL commands to create and use comprehend function

 Run the command below, replacing the ==[clusterEndpoint]== placeholder with the cluster endpoint of your DB cluster.
-This will connect you to the Aurora mysql  instance.
+This will connect you to the Aurora MySQL instance.

 ``` shell
 mysql -h[clusterEndpoint] -u$DBUSER -p"$DBPASS" mltest
 ```

-Aurora has the built-in comprehend fuction which will make a call to the Comprehend service, pass the comments from the table and return the appropriate results.
+Aurora has the built-in comprehend function which will make a call to the Comprehend service, pass the comments from the table and return the appropriate results.
 Run the following SQL query to run sentiment analysis on the comments table.

 ```sql